berasteguip/exponential/README.md

 Most of what I build follows the same thread: pushing technical ideas closer to product.
 So far that includes a driver drowsiness detector, a Madrid GPS navigator, academic prediction models, and AI automation systems for SMEs through Optimos Agency.

 I’m drawn to early-stage environments because they reward range, initiative, and speed.
-Long term, I want to become a technical builder who can bridge deep problem-solving, product, and execution—and eventually start an AI company.
+Long term, I want to become a technical builder who can bridge deep problem-solving, product and execution, and eventually start an AI company.

 ### Main Achievements

 - **Top 12% at ICAI.** Studying Math & AI with practical exposure to ML, computer vision, NLP, robotics, and algorithmic systems.
-- **Driver Drowsiness Detector.** Built an applied computer vision system to prevent car accidents caused by drowsy drivers.
+- **Driver Drowsiness Detector.** Built an applied computer vision system to prevent car accidents caused by driver drowsiness.
-- **Optimos.** Currently building AI automation solutions for SMEs through workflows, integrations, and agent-based systems
+- **Optimos.** Currently building AI automation solutions for SMEs through workflows, integrations, and agent-based systems.

 ### Most-Prideful Builds